L00196812/sf-jwt-action/README.md

     instance-url: ${{ secrets.SF_INSTANCE_URL }}
 ```

-After this step runs, the SF CLI is on `PATH` and the org is set as the default (alias `myorg`), so subsequent steps can run `sf` commands without re-authenticating.
+After this step runs, the SF CLI is on `PATH` and the org is set as the default.
+You can reference the assigned alias via the `org-alias` output.

 ---